okstate-maps/guide-georeferencing-McCaslandmaps/index.md

 ![Folder Numbers](images/FolderNumbers.PNG)

-5. Select the folder that contains the file name of the map you chose and locate to correspondig TIF File.
+5. Select the folder that contains the file name of the map you chose and locate the correspondig TIF File.

 ![Folder Maze](images/FolderMaze.PNG)